 Lab scientist Sandy Shokoples will never forget the dismay of discovering Alberta’s first case of COVID-19.
 Sandy and the team at Alberta Precision Laboratories have been on a journey hunting the ever-changing virus ever since.

 APL has been actively monitoring the genetic code of SARS-CoV-2 in Alberta since the beginning of the pandemic to understand how the virus is evolving in our population and to detect the arrival of variant strains from outside the province.
 By monitoring the virus’s entire genetic code, and sharing this information with national and international health authorities, we are able to identify and track strains that may pose new challenges for diagnosing and treating the disease in our community.

-New variant COVID-19 strains identified in the United Kingdom, South Africa and Brazil have been classified as Variants of Concern because they appear to spread more easily than other strains.
+New variant COVID-19 strains identified from the United Kingdom (B.1.1.7), South Africa (B.1.351), Brazil (P.1) and India (B.1.617) have been classified as Variants of Concern because they appear to spread more easily than other strains.
 They have since spread to many other countries around the world, including Canada.
 The first case of a Variant of Concern in Alberta was the UK strain, which was identified by lab testing on Dec.
 25, 2020.

 PODCAST: Learn more about APL’s work tracking the genetic evolution of COVID-19 in this podcast series by Genome Alberta.

 Q: How long does it take to test for Variants of Concern?